bruteai/ICKit/README.md

 ## Dataset
 Download the Cifar10 dataset.
 It is publicaly available.
-You can also work with imagenet dataset
+You can with imagenet dataset as well.
 You can also load your own custom dataset

 ## Preprocessor